tonivade/zeromock/README.md

 In the other side, the client can use `Deserializers` class in order to create a Say class again.
 This class contains functions of type `Function<Bytes, T>` that converts `Bytes` to arbitrary objects.

 Of course, you can use static imports for a clearer code if you want, I have added the full names only for explanatory purpases.
+All examples taken from this [test class](https://github.com/tonivade/zeromock/blob/master/src/test/java/com/github/tonivade/zeromock/ExamplesTest.java)

+## License

+This project is released under MIT License